adamhatton/john-breedon-bass-tuition-pp4/README.md

 ### Register

 - Users can register with the website in order to access additional functionality
-- The website uses the django 'allauth' library which provides views and templates for registering
+- The website uses the django `allauth` library which provides views and templates for registering
 - The register screen has been styled to match the rest of the website and provides the standard registering functionality
 - The email address has been set to be required so that the tutor has a confirmed means of contacting any learners who book lessons
 - Users receive a sign-in message once they have successfully registered giving them immediate feedback on their actions